OctoconDev/app/README.md

 authored in Markdown for use with `@nuxt/content`.

-It is recommended to open this directory as a *separate* project in a web development-focused IDE with support for Vue, such as WebStorm or Visual Studio Code with Vue language support extension (previously "Volar").
+It is recommended to open this directory as a *separate* project in a web development-focused IDE with support for Vue, such as WebStorm or Visual Studio Code with the Vue language support extension (previously "Volar").
 However, if you are only syncing the web app's assets, it is sufficient to run `pnpm` tasks directly from Android Studio's terminal.

 The Nuxt application embeds the Octocon web app in the form of a WebAssembly binary, which **must** be built through the